gbeckers/Darr/docs/tutorialarray.rst

 ------------------------------
 Use the 'create_array' function.
 Particularly useful if you want to create a gigantic array that does not fit in RAM memory so that creating a NumPy array first is not possible.
+The example here uses a small array:

 .. code:: python